-The National Notary Association describes a Notary Public as “A responsible person appointed by state government to witness the signing of important documents and administer oaths.”
-As a government official, there are very strict guidelines and restrictions which notaries must adhere to.
+The National Notary Association describes a Notary Public as “A responsible person appointed by the state government to witness the signing of important documents and administer oaths.”
+As a government officials, there are very strict guidelines and restrictions that notaries must adhere to.

 All Notarization Services in Portland, Oregon are allowed to function under these guidelines to provide their services to you.
 Now it can sometimes seem a little too much of a daunting task to find out which notarization service you should go for and which are the services that are fit to serve your purpose the best, so before you finally take your pick, make sure you don’t have any misconceptions about all the types of notarization services available at your disposal.

 When it comes down to notarization services in Oregon, it is quite likely to have these common misconceptions.
 Let’s take a look at them.